HomeStock MarketHow to analyze the fundamentals of the company?

 Things to Remember before investing in any Stock:-

-1. Understand Business of company.
+- Understand the Business of the company.

-4. Lower the PB, the better the value of the stock for future growth.
+- The lower the PB, the better the value of the stock for future growth.

-5. PEG of company should be High.
+- The PEG of the company should be High.